 I love celebrating my kids birthdays every year.
 It’s so fun to have one day just focused on helping them feel important and loved.
 I try really hard to give them a special day to remember, WITHOUT spending very much money.
 I truly believe that you do NOT need to spend money to help a child feel special.
+Here are a few of our birthday traditions for small budgets.

 Here are a few of our favorite frugal birthday traditions.